Captain Howard Rudolph Cody

 Education

-After graduation, he started college at the University of Southern Mississippi, in Hattiesburg, about 60 miles away from the Gulf Coast.
+After graduation, he began college at the University of Southern Mississippi in Hattiesburg, approximately 60 miles from the Gulf Coast.
 He joined the Sigma Phi Epsilon fraternity and the military.

 Family Man